 Dear Your Teen:

 My 16-year-old daughter dated a seemingly nice young man for a few months.
 Then the boy broke up with her.
 He returned from a vacation and kept telling my daughter that he had met someone from another state.
-Now the other girl is texting my daughter and the boy sends my daughter ugly messages comparing the two girls.
+Now the other girl is texting my daughter and the mean ex boyfriend sends my daughter ugly messages comparing the two girls.
 We care about this boy whose parents have had a very nasty divorce, but this can’t continue.
 I don’t know whether to call his parents, confront him, or leave it alone.
 I did ask my daughter to block him from her phone and social contacts, and I explained to her he was trying to get a girl fight going to boost his ego.
 Need advice please.